 My heart was breaking on so many levels.

-I’ve asked that question for years to many a Music Man from various cultures and denominations.
+I’ve asked that question for years to many a music man from various cultures and denominations.
 I am surprised by the variety of answers and passions around this topic.

-It seems so many of them change through the ages or lose their real purpose… but I believe there is a valid place for Christmas Traditions.
+It seems so many of them change through the ages or lose their real purpose… but I believe there is a valid place for many older Christmas traditions.

-Set aside the argument that Christ was not actually born in December.
+- Set aside the argument that Christ was not actually born in December.

 Why do we celebrate Christmas?

 I truly believe the question of caroling has to start here.

 We live in a fast-paced -easily distracted- society.
 Wisdom says we have to set aside a time to remember and re-set our priorities.Has this Christmas caroling tradition lost its value in our modern worship culture?
 Click To Tweet

 Christ should be the main priority of any Christian at Christmas

 At Christmas, we remember that Jesus Christ stepped down from all His splendor and majesty in the Heavenly Realm.
 He gave up everything to put on human flesh and blood.
 Jesus Christ, King of kings and Prince of peace, was born to us as the Savior of the World.